 Expand your child’s viewpoint and understanding of the black experience in America with these insightful Middle School Books for Black History Month.

-I have found that often fictional books grab and keep my child’s attention while also allowing them to emotionally experience what the author is trying to convey… there is power in those written words!
+I have found that often fictional books grab and keep my child’s attention while also allowing them to emotionally experience what the author is trying to convey.

 You can find these books at your local library or purchase through the affiliate links provided for your convenience.